rhaslund/labguides/vbr-95u4/module-02/content.md

 21. [] Keep the default settings and click the **Apply** button on the **Review** step.
 22. [] Click the **Finish** button on the **Apply** step.
 23. [] Click the **Yes** button to confirm changing the configuration backup location to the newly created repository.
 > Note: The new repository has been added.
-We have selected the configuration backup to be stored at the remote site to ensure it will remain intact if the VEEAM-VBR VM crashes.
+We have selected the configuration backup to be stored at the remote server to ensure it will remain intact if the VEEAM-VBR server crashes.

 ===